 Rowlett was recognized for its collaborative effort by citizens, local businesses, the Mayor and City Council, and City staff in creating a local stimulus program.
 In order to receive this honor, cities must demonstrate how a community did something that another community of similar or smaller size could emulate at little to no cost to their budget.

-Economic Development won 2nd place from for a marketing piece for communities 50k to 200k.
+Economic Development won 2nd place for a marketing piece for communities 50k to 200k.
 This marketing piece was mailed to all Rowlett citizens and was distributed to businesses in other cities inviting them to move their businesses to Rowlett.

 Economic Development was recognized for the assistance offered to the development process of the Andrews Office Building located on Dalrock near AH-30.
 This authentic log-cabin type multi-story office building was very difficult to complete since the City of Dallas owns the take area adjacent to the lake.
 The City was able to work with all entities involved to make this project a reality.